Active View Selection for Scene-level Multi-view Crowd Counting and Localization with Limited Labeling Budget: Related Work

-View selection is also vital in many other multi-view vision tasks \cite{di2025learning,kiciroglu2020activemocap,border2018surface,zheng2024gps,sun2021learning,ruan2023towards}, such as path planning, or multi-view object classification. \cite{zhou2020offsite} defined the reconstruction area with a 2D map and a satellite image and selected views with a novel Max-Min optimization with heuristic from \cite{smith2018aerial}. \cite{liu2022learning} measured the reconstructability in a learning way and designed an interactive path planning framework for view selection. \cite{xiao2024nerf} proposed a unified framework for view selection methods and devised a thorough benchmark to assess its impact on neural rendering.
-MVTN \cite{hamdi2021mvtn} directly regresses optimal viewpoints for 3D shape recognition with an MLP. \cite{Du_2023_ICCV} proposed a reinforcement learning-based framework for multi-view active fine-grained visual recognition. \textit{It is a trend in other multi-view tasks to jointly conduct the view selection and the downstream task.
-However, there is little research on view selection for scene-level multi-view crowd counting and localization tasks} (except \cite{hou2024learning}), which is a relatively unexplored area.
+\textbf{View selection for other multi-view tasks.} View selection is also vital in many other multi-view vision tasks~\cite{luo2026vtr,majumder2025viewpoint,di2025learning,li2025nextbestpath,kiciroglu2020activemocap,zheng2024gps,sun2021learning,ruan2023towards,Du_2023_ICCV}, such as path planning, or multi-view object classification. ~\cite{liu2022learning} measured the reconstructability in a learning way and designed an interactive path planning framework for view selection.
+MVTN~\cite{hamdi2021mvtn} directly regresses optimal viewpoints for 3D shape recognition with an MLP. \lb{ \cite{Du_2023_ICCV} proposed a reinforcement learning-based framework for multi-view active fine-grained visual recognition. \cite{xiao2024nerf} proposed a unified framework for view selection methods and devised a thorough benchmark to assess its impact on neural rendering. }

+By considering the reconstruction errors’ spatial distribution of the 3D predictions, a reconstruction error-guided view selection method~\cite{zhang2025view} has been proposed and achieves better reconstruction performance. \cite{xiong25drone} designs a comprehensive texture quality assessment system to guide view planning, and proposes an innovative aerial path planning framework designed to co-capture images for reconstructing both structured geometry and high-fidelity textures.
+Furthermore, \cite{tang25drone} introduces a novel changeability heuristic to evaluate the likelihood of scene changes, driving the planning of two flight paths to select better viewpoints for 3D reconstruction. \textit{It is a trend in other multi-view tasks to jointly conduct the view selection and the downstream task.
+However, there is little research on view selection for scene-level multi-view crowd counting and localization tasks}, which is a relatively unexplored area.